CRAFT

 Belt-Sanding: Graça and Graça

-Graça and Graça work together on the belt sander at the De La Espada factory.
+Graça and Graça work together on the belt sander at the De La Espada workshop.
 After receiving glued planar elements and select components, they run these through the belt sander to remove excess dried glue and create a perfectly level surface with precise measurements.
 Each component is passed through the belt sander a number of times, and before each pass, the team measures the piece then calibrates the machine to achieve the dimension required.
 Though largely used for planar elements, other components such as some legs are also adjusted in this machine.
 The final dimensions of each component must be exact, and it is the expertise of Graça and Graça that ensures this precision is achieved.
 The pair enjoy working together, laughing and joking throughout the day.
 As they describe it, “Any problems stay outside the door.”

 Final Assembly: Jardel

-The De La Espada factory is filled with skilled craftspeople with varying expertise including 3D drawing, operating and programming CNC machinery, selecting timber, cabinetmaking and upholstery.
+The De La Espada workshop is filled with skilled craftspeople with varying expertise including 3D drawing, operating and programming CNC machinery, selecting timber, cabinetmaking and upholstery.
 It is in final assembly, in the capable hands of Jardel, where all stages of production come together to create the final piece.

 After finishing and upholstery, products are passed on to Jardel for final assembly.
 Having worked in all areas of the factory, Jardel has a deep understanding of the craft of our products, allowing him to skilfully make final adjustments to pieces before they are sent to Quality Control.
 He is essentially the first stage of QC, as he meticulously checks the finishing, assembly, hardware, alignment, and all other details of a product, fine-tuning as he goes.
 He finds satisfaction in seeing each piece of furniture in its finished stage, and with each product in our diverse range made to order, every production week is different, creating a variety he also enjoys.
 Jardel’s great depth of knowledge allows him to rise to the challenge each day brings, and ensure strict De La Espada standards are met.